REST API Documentation

 Creating Test Cases and Test Steps via API

 Test Cases are different than Test Cycles, Test Plans, and Test Runs.
-While each of these elements have strong workflows and separate REST endpoints for their management, Test Cases are nothing more than Normal items with a specific json structure needed to craft the steps.
+While each of these elements has strong workflows and separate REST endpoints for their management, Test Cases are nothing more than Normal items with a specific JSON structure needed to craft the steps.
 This Cookbook item will cover the automated creation of a Test Case via the API.

 Start by hitting up the POST /items endpoint.
 Create your call to the service as you would any other Item creation request, but pay attention to the following Structure changes to include Test Steps